kristi/pathify/README.md

 #### Set the new value

-After the `PATH` section, add some new lines
+After the `PATH` section, add some new lines to save the previous value of `HELLO_WORLD` and set the new value

     _OLD_FLUFFY_PATH="$PATH"
     PATH="/sbin:$PATH"